milxrd/milxrd/README.md

 I am B.Sc. of Computer Science and IT technician.
 Throughout the years of my education I was familiarized with many other fields of a computer science and programming languages such as:
 * computer network,
-* server administration (Windows Server, SUSE Linux Enterprise Server)
+* server administration (Windows Server, SUSE Linux Enterprise Server),
 * algorythms, pointers and dynamic memory allocation in C++ and Java,
+* SQL and NoSQL databases (PL/SQL, MongoDB)
 * OOP PHP,
 * Python.